Non-linear anomalous Edelstein response at altermagnetic interfaces: Parametric dependence of the Edelstein response

 This section details the dependence of the Edelstein responses on the RSOC parameter ($\alpha$) and the Zeeman coupling ($h_y$).
-In Fig.~\ref{fig:alpha_beha} we show the in-plane and out-of-plane susceptibility for two values of $\alpha$.
-Within this energy window, the response is clearly linear in $\alpha$.
-We can understand this result invoking a simple energy scale analysis; the RSOC term is larger than the altermagnetic one for $k\lesssim \alpha/\gamma\sim 10^{-2}$~\AA$^{-1}$, and therefore for energies $\varepsilon\lesssim \alpha^2/2m\gamma^2\sim 10^{-3}$~eV.
-On the other hand, below these energies, the dominant energy scale is the weak ferromagnetic coupling $h_y$.
-Therefore, across the entire energy range, the RSOC remains a perturbation.
-The response vanishes for small RSOC.

 In Fig.~\ref{fig:h_beha}, we show the behaviour of the EE for different $h_y$.
-The key insight is that the in-plane response is even in $h_y$, remaining identical for $h_y\to -h_y$, while the out-of-plane response is odd, changing its sign.
-Both results are easily understood; the inversion of the magnetic field $h_y\to -h_y$ can be canceled by a corresponding change in sign $k_x\to -k_x$, which leaves the eigenvalues of the Hamiltonian unchanged.
+The in-plane response is even in $h_y$, while the out-of-plane response is odd in $h_y$.
+The inversion of the magnetic field $h_y\to -h_y$ can be canceled by a corresponding change in sign $k_x\to -k_x$, which leaves the eigenvalues of the Hamiltonian unchanged.
 With such a transformation, the group velocity $v_x\to -v_x$, and the same goes for the in-plane spin $s_y\to -s_y$, while the out-of-plane spin, determined by the altermagnetic term, which is even in $k_x$, remains unchanged $s_z\to s_z$.
 Therefore, from the definition of the EE susceptibility, we see that the in-plane response is even, while the out-of-plane response is odd in $h_y$.
 Correspondingly, the out-of-plane response, which vanishes for $h_y\to 0$, must have a linear behavior $\chi_{xz}\propto h_y$ for very small fields.
-In Fig.~\ref{fig:h_dependence} we show $\chi$ as a function of the Zeeman coupling for a fixed value of the chemical potential $\mu/h_y\gg 1$, in order to show the scaling in the saturation region.
+In Fig.~\ref{fig:h_beha} we show $\chi$ as a function of the Zeeman coupling for a fixed value of the chemical potential $\mu/h_y\gg 1$, in order to show the behvaviour of the $\chi$ in the saturation region.